Quick Summary of the 70% Rule

 What Is the 70% Rule in Real Estate?

-The 70% Rule offers a quick and convenient way for real estate investors to calculate the maximum purchase price when flipping a property.
+The 70% Rule offers a quick and convenient way to calculate the maximum purchase price when executing a house flipping deal.

-By using the rule, you are effectively building a 30% profit margin into the deal, but you must keep in mind that closing costs, lender fees, mortgage points and carrying costs will decrease the net profit that you will make when the house is eventually sold.
+By using this real estate investing rule, you are effectively building a 30% profit margin into the house flipping deal, but you must keep in mind that financing costs, closing costs, lender fees, mortgage points and carrying costs will decrease the net profit that you will make when the house is eventually sold.